 World Bank has a unique set of Agriculture Maps showing historical and future farming trends.
 These maps provide valuable insights for policymakers, researchers, and farmers to make informed decisions and strategies for sustainable agricultural development.

 - Agricultural irrigated land (% of total agricultural land)

 - Agricultural land (% of land area)

-- Agricultural machinery (tractors per 100 sq km of arable land)
+- Farming machinery (tractors per 100 sq km of arable land)